Tcknepper/AutomationFramework/README.md

 I created this project as a way to demonstrate my knowledge of Selenium by creating a working framework that could be used to test a website for functionality.
 I have worked as an intern in the Software Quality Assurance field and while the manual side of testing was interesting to me, I was also very interested in the automation side of QA.
-So, after obtaining a degree I set out to learn the necessary components to be qualified to perform automation testing.
+After obtaining my degree I then set out to learn the necessary components to be qualified to perform automation testing.

 This project uses a dummy site for the tests, since I intend to use this on a resume.
 This made the most sense